 - The fellow submits abstracts of preliminary or completed work for presentation at either regional or national scientific meetings appropriate for the theme of the research.
 The fellow should submit yearly during their second and third years of training to SPR (Society for Pediatric Research), ASM (American Society for Microbiology), or the Infectious Diseases Society of America (IDSA).

-- During the third year, the resident has generated sufficient data for preparation and submission of a manuscript to a peer-review scientific population.
+- During the third year, the resident has generated sufficient data for preparation and submission of a manuscript to a peer-review scientific publication.
 Our goal is for each fellow to publish at least one original research manuscript before the completion of fellowship.

 The scholarship oversight committee continually evaluates each fellow’s progress in research training and provides feedback and guidance to the fellow.